danny-avila/LibreChat/docs/deployment/digitalocean.md

 # Digital Ocean (Ubuntu/Docker) Setup

 >These instructions are designed for someone starting from scratch for a Docker Installation on a remote Ubuntu server.
 You can skip to any point that is useful for you.
+There are probably more efficient/scalable ways, but this guide works really great for my personal use case.

 **There are many ways to go about this, but I will present to you the best/easiest methods I'm aware of.
 These configurations can vary based on your liking or needs.**